CosmicCanCodes/mercury-solutions/README.md

 ### Link and Navigation Testing

-- **Link Functionality:** I thoroughly tested all website links, including navigation links, internal links, and external links.
+- **Link Functionality:** I thoroughly tested all website links, including navigation links and internal links.
 This ensures that users can access all sections and that external references are correct.

 - **Navigation Menu:** I verified that the navigation menu functions correctly and that all links lead to the intended pages and sections.

-- **Internal Links:** All internal links were tested for accuracy and functionality.

-- **External Links:** There are no external Links

 ### Responsive Design and Cross-Device Testing